microsoft/cordova-plugin-websql/README.md

 ### Prerequisites ###

 In order to build plugin for __Windows8__ target platform, you must manually install the [SQLite for Windows Runtime Extension SDK v3.8.2](http://sqlite.org/2013/sqlite-winrt-3080200.vsix).
-Note: once downloaded, you will have the change the extension of the file from .zip to .vsix before double-clicking to install.
+Note: some browsers will replace the extension of the file from .vsix to .zip when downloading it.
+If that is the case for you, change the extension of the file back from .zip to .vsix before double-clicking to install.

 ### Quirks ###
  * The db version, display name, and size parameter values are not supported and will be ignored